D14039

 ITALERI

-MAS 563/568 WITH CREW Description CONTAINS 6 FIGURINES - PHOTO-ETCHED - TRANSPARENT ACETATE - SCREWS, ROPES & ACCESSORIES Since the First World War, the Royal Italian Navy has paid great attention to the development of small and fast boats generally armed with torpedoes.
-Torpedo armed speedboats, better known by the acronym MAS, were boats of direct civilian origin.
-During the First World War the results obtained were absolutely significant with the sinking, by Commander Luigi Rizzo, of the battleships of the Austro-Hungarian Navy Wien and Szent István.
-Although they were suitable for closed and smooth seas such as the Adriatic, the Italian Navy continued to work to improve the performance of the small but fast torpedo boats.
-The MAS 500s, equipped with the new, more powerful and reliable Isotta-Fraschini petrol engines, built during the Second World War, were used both as torpedo boats and as anti-submarine platforms for dropping depth charges.
-They could reach a maximum speed of 45 knots and were armed with two 450 mm torpedoes.
-ITALERI SCALE 1:35
+MAS 563/568 WITH CREW Description CONTAINS 6 FIGURES - PHOTO-ETCHED - TRANSPARENT ACETATE - SCREWS, ROPES & ACCESSORIES Since the First World War, the Royal Italian Navy has paid great attention to the development of small, fast vessels, generally armed with torpedoes.
+Torpedo-armed motorboats, better known by the acronym MAS, were vessels of direct civilian origin.
+During the First World War, the results obtained were absolutely significant with the sinking, by Commander Luigi Rizzo, of the Austro-Hungarian Navy battleships Wien and Szent István.
+Although they were suited to closed, calm seas like the Adriatic, the Italian Navy continued to work to improve the performance of small but fast torpedo boats.
+The MAS 500s, equipped with the new, more powerful and reliable Isotta-Fraschini gasoline engines, developed during World War II, were used both as torpedo boats and as anti-submarine platforms for launching depth charges.
+They could reach a top speed of 45 knots and were armed with two 450 mm torpedoes.
+ITALERI 1:35 SCALE, We do not ship to the Canary Islands.

 SLC Maiale with crew Italeri 5621 SCALE 1:35